afroditeapp/afrodite-backend/crates/api_client/docs/MediaApi.md

 > put_profile_content(set_profile_content)
 Set new profile content for current account.

-Set new profile content for current account.  # Restrictions - All content must be moderated as accepted. - All content must be owned by the account. - All content must be images.
+# Restrictions - All content must be moderated as accepted. - All content must be owned by the account. - All content must be images.

 ### Parameters